alexbt/sample-docker-pull-git/README.md

 * -p 8080:8080 is to open port on the docker container, so that I can reach it from my computer.

 You can browse to http://localhost:8080/docker, to access the dockerized application.
 That's it.

-For info, many images are available on https://hub.docker.com.
-If you find one you like, you may fetch it:
-    $ docker pull mysql